AdamM1909/Projects-/README.md

 This repo has my "from scratch" Python scripts in.
+My most recent project is an auto-differentiation library.